 “Spite is one of the most reliable forces in the universe.”

-I began to grit my teeth as I looked over the weather forecasts.
+I began to grit my teeth as I looked at the weather forecasts.
 Willingdon is (as of this writing) by far the most distant and isolated peak I've ever attempted, and things were looking grim.
 A heavy storm system would be rolling through the area over the planned three days; an area whose wide open valleys are known for leaving its visitors exposed to the elements.
 It also wasn’t of any comfort to know that a friend’s group had completely fallen apart before reaching Quartzite Col the previous weekend under similar conditions.
 I began to assume that I was committing to some quality suffering.
 It turned out that I wasn’t the only person eyeing the forecasts with concern.

-When I gathered with Wayne, Estelle and Bruce on the Saturday morning for this ACC-Jasper club trip I was informed that two members had bailed at the last moment due to the weather, one being an individual who had made three failed attempts on Willingdon.
+When I gathered with Wayne, Estelle and Bruce on a Saturday morning for this ACC-Jasper club trip I was informed that two members had bailed at the last moment due to the weather, one being an individual who had made three failed attempts on Willingdon.
 While I’ll never claim to have all the answers, I have observed that spite is one of the most reliable forces in the universe.
 Upon hearing that this cursed individual wouldn’t be accompanying us my disposition improved because I knew that we were destined to successfully summit this 11,000er, if for no other reason than to pile more suffering upon that unfortunate soul.

 It would turn out that I was right; our entire group successfully summited Mt.
 Willingdon under reasonable conditions; and I, clearly a glutton for physical punishment, also fought my way back up the mountain to summit nearby Crown Peak and South Tower.